![]() |

 St. Patrick's CWL Council members in Carbonear, NL display the quilts: left to right, Angela Slaney, Shirley Shea and Ellen Marrigan.

-Cutknife CWL Member Receives Special Recognition The Saskatchewan Provincial CWL Council is very pleased to congratulate Marcella Pederson on being awarded the Global Citizen Award.
+The Saskatchewan Provincial CWL Council is very pleased to congratulate Marcella Pedersen on being awarded the Global Citizen's Award.
 Marcella is from Cutknife, Saskatchewan and has been a longtime CWL member, serving on parish, diocesan and provincial councils.
 Last June, she was awarded the Bellelle Guerin award at our provincial convention.

 It is wonderful that she has been recognized again for her tireless work for social justice.
 This award is presented by the Saskatchewan Council for International Cooperation and recognizes Saskatchewan people who make amazing contributions to international development, cooperation, peace and justice.

-Fall Provincial and Diocesan Workshop Bruno, October 12 to 14, 2017 Margaret Schwab, our Provincial CWL President, planned a busy 48 hours for our Provincial Executive.
+Margaret Schwab, our Provincial CWL President, planned a busy 48 hours for our Provincial Executive.
 We all shared reports of what has happened within our Chairs since June convention.
-New events and the new format
+New events and the new format of June 2018 Provincial convention was planned.

 Friday evening our Diocesan executive arrived to share the second 24 hours with us.
 Our Provincial Spiritual advisor, Fr.
 Gerard Cooper, celebrated mass with us.
 Barb Dowding, National Past president, shared progress of the Strategic Planning Committee.
 She asked our opinions of the Strategic Planning and we sent our ideas with her to take to the National meeting October 28.
 This group will work for five years involving all CWL levels.
 We don’t know what the future holds but we know what we need to give is something different.
 We need to give ladies something to vest their time in.